 Companies Act, 2013 – Section 196

-Section 196 of the Companies Act 2013, a company must file MR-1 within 60 days from the date on which the person was appointed.
-Failure to do so may subject the company to penalties.
+Section 196 of the Companies Act 2013 requires a company to file MR-1 within 60 days from the date on which the person was appointed.
+Failure to do so may result in companies being penalized.

 Rule 3 of Companies (Appointment and Remuneration) Rules, 2014

-In this rule, public companies are required to file MR-1 notifying the MCA about the appointment or reappointment of key managerial personnel.
+Under this rule, public companies are required to file an MR-1 form with the MCA, notifying them about the appointment or reappointment of key managerial personnel.

 Eligibility Criteria for Filing MCA e-Form MR-1